 Napolitano has also opposed efforts to weaken clean water regulations.
 In 2011, she opposed H.R.
 2018, the Clean Water Cooperative Federalism Act, which would have lowered national clean water standards.
 She believes environmental water regulations that protect human health should remain strong and our drinking water must be kept free from contamination.

 Napolitano is a member and former top Democrat on the House Committee on Natural Resources’ Subcommittee on Water, Power, and Oceans.
 She has served on the Natural Resources Committee throughout her tenure in Congress.

 More on Water

-(Washington, DC) Today, Rep. Grace F. Napolitano (CA-32) released the following statement on last night’s passage of S. 2198, the Emergency Drought Relief Act:
+(WASHINGTON, DC) Today, Rep. Grace F. Napolitano (D-El Monte) released the following statement on efforts to address California’s drought:

 (Washington, DC) Today, H.R.
 3114, the Army Corps of Engineers’ Veterans Curation Program (VCP) Act, sponsored by Reps.
 Grace F. Napolitano (D-CA-32) and Rodney Davis (R-IL-13), passed the House of Representatives by a vote of 422 to 3.

 (Pomona, CA) Today, Rep. Grace F. Napolitano (D-El Monte) held a public forum with local residents and leaders of industry, government, research, and academia at Cal Poly Pomona University to discuss how to achieve a sustainable water future for Southern California.

 (El Monte, CA) Today, Rep. Napolitano (CA-32) visited Northrop Grumman in Azusa and CODA Energy in Monrovia, promoting local manufacturing and job creation in the San Gabriel Valley.